StructuralNeurobiologyLab/autodoc/README.md

      File regenerated without any code -> string of only redefined classes and functions with arguments and docstrings are saved with correct insertion (part of additional info).
    - 3.2 Code of the file and additional info are given to GPT (task: generate docstrings).
 The GPT response is stored in the `gpt_output` folder.
    - 3.3 Docstrings are inserted into the code.
 The code itself is not changed!

+### Command Line Arguments

+The `autodoc` tool accepts the following command line arguments:

+- `source_path` (required): The URL/path of the GitHub repository or the directory/file (relative or absolute path) to be analyzed and documented.
+- `--cost` (optional): The cost of generating the docstrings (further explanation below).
+Choose between 'expensive' (default) or 'cheap'.
+- `--write_gpt_output` (optional): Whether to write the GPT output/docstrings into a folder 'gpt-output' within the 'edited_repository' folder.
+Choose between True (default) or False.
+- `--max_lno` (optional): The maximum number of lines from which a code is split into snippets.
+Default is 1200.
+- `--Model` (optional): The GPT model used for docstring generation.
+Choose between 'gpt-4-32k' (default) or 'gpt-4'.
+- `--detailed_repo_summary` (optional): Whether to generate a detailed (further explanation below) summary of the repository (by summarizing all .md & .rst files).
+Choose between True (default) or False.

+**Further Explanation:**

+- `cost:` With `expensive`, all files are always edited with the specified `Model`.
+With `cheap`, all files with fewer lines than `max_lno` are edited with gpt-3.5-turbo-16k, and only the larger files use the given model (e.g., gpt-4).
+- `detailed_repo_summary:` If `True`, then all .md and .rst files are merged at once by gpt.
+However, if there are many long .md files in the repository, they may have more than 16k tokens in total.
+Then each .md|.rst file will be summarized separately, and all summaries will be merged again (if set to `False`).

 ## Notice: